Skip to main content

 Explore all frameworks

-In a twelve-month window ending April 2026, every major enterprise system of record opened its state to AI agents.
+In a twelve-month window ending May 2026, major enterprise systems of record opened their state to AI agents.
 Atlassian's Rovo MCP Server reached general availability February 3, 2026.
 Salesforce-hosted MCP servers reached general availability April 28, 2026.
-ServiceNow's AI Agent Fabric, which connects third-party agents to its platform via Model Context Protocol and agent-to-agent protocols, launched April 19, 2026.
-SAP's MCP Gateway went live in November 2025.
+ServiceNow's Action Fabric, which opens the full ServiceNow system of action to any external AI agent via a generally available Model Context Protocol server and agent-to-agent protocols, reached general availability May 5, 2026, at Knowledge 2026.
+SAP announced MCP Gateway capabilities within SAP Integration Suite at TechEd in November 2025, with general availability targeting Q1 2026.
 Workday's Agent Gateway, built on MCP and A2A protocols, was announced June 2025.

 Every one of those announcements describes how agents can read and write inside these systems.
 None of them addresses who authorized the agent to do so, what business state transition it was sanctioned to perform, or whose name is on the record when something changes.